Last Updated on April 30, 2023

 I was sometimes asked, “What is the best investment you’ve made?”.
 My answer is always the same – the best investment is in myself.

 Investing in yourself does not necessarily require money.
 It requires something of more value — time.

 I was an average student with an average goal when I was still in college.
 I want to graduate, pass the board exam, work for forty years, then retire.

-That was common thinking for many Filipinos because we also observed from the previous generations, especially thru our parents, relatives, and other adults.
+Which was a common thinking for many Filipinos because we also observed from the previous generations, especially thru our parents, relatives, and other adults.

 However, a turning point in my life changed my goals and aspirations for the future.
 I started to re-learn how to learn and how to improve myself.

 Reading and the Importance of Continuous Development

 In the six months that I was unemployed following my board exam, I read a very familiar book for everyone moving on their financial journey.

 The book I was referring to was Rich Dad, Poor Dad by Robert Kiyosaki.
-Though I can’t entirely agree with some of his ideas, that book was still instrumental in my journey to personal development.
+Though I can’t entirely agree (or even disagree) with his ideas, that book was still instrumental in my journey to personal finance and development.

 Following that book, I read more about the opportunities in investing, which opened a gateway to looking up more resources on the Internet.
 Soon, I also learned about budgeting and managing my finances.

 That’s why even before I received my first paycheck, I was already moving towards my journey towards financial freedom.

 Sometimes Boredom Can Be Helpful

 Reading has never been my strong point growing up, but I had nothing to do all day on the bench during the first three months of my first job.

 Because of my abundance of time, I decided to start and soon finished reading To Kill a Mockingbird by Harper Lee.
 That book was the one that got me hooked on reading.

 In 2015, I bought and read more books than I ever did in the first 23 years of my life.